Skip to content

 Solution: Always strive to understand how the libraries and frameworks you use operate internally.
 Read their documentation thoroughly, explore their source code if possible, and experiment with edge cases.
 For Pandas, learning about its vectorized operations and memory management can prevent common bottlenecks.

 Another pitfall is neglecting testing.
 As projects become more complex, thorough testing becomes non-negotiable.
-Failing to write comprehensive unit, integration, and end-to-end tests can lead to subtle bugs that are extremely difficult to track down later.
+Failing to write complete unit, integration, and end-to-end tests can lead to subtle bugs that are extremely difficult to track down later.

 Solution: Integrate testing into your development workflow from the start.
 Learn `pytest`, which is widely adopted for its ease of use and powerful features.
 Practice Test-Driven Development (TDD), where you write tests before you write the code.
 This disciplined approach ensures code quality and maintainability.